 Workforce development programs ensure individuals receive training, supportive services and reemployment services to help them overcome extensive barriers that are characteristic of long-term unemployment.

 The long-term unemployed typically face stigma from hiring employers, mounting financial burdens and discouraging situations that are difficult to deal with.

 So, they may need extra assistance to re-enter the labor market, earn comparable wages relative to their pre-unemployment period, and retain stable, full-time employment.

-Research also shows that the LTU, who may accept temporary, low-wage, low skill or part-time positions to make ends meet, may also have multiple job changes or periods of unemployment until a good job match is found and they are no longer underemployed below their productivity or skill level.
+Research also shows that the long-term unemployed job seeker, who may accept temporary, low-wage, low skill or multiple part-time positions to make ends meet, may also have many job changes or periods of unemployment until a good job match is found, and they are no longer underemployed below their productivity or skill level.

 H-1B Ready to Work LTU Subject Matter Expert Series

-These webinars are design to help key personnel program managers, program coordinators, case managers, training partners, and supportive services personnel providing job search, job coaching and reemployment placement strategies.
+These SME webinars are design to help program coordinators, case managers, training partners, and counselors providing job search, job coaching and reemployment placement strategies.

 While this series was developed for H1-B Ready to Work discretionary grants, the best practices and strategies apply to any workforce program.

 - Breaking Down the Barriers: Helping the Long-Term Unemployed Overcome Obstacles and Secure Jobs

 The risk with long-term unemployment is that a potential segment of workers not in the labor force is unable to be productive, and displaced or dislocated workers without any recent attachment to the labor force may become discouraged.
 At the point at which long-term unemployed individuals have given up on finding work, and are no longer seeking employment, then they have dropped out of the labor force.